weiji14/cryospheric-data-lakes/docs/project_proposal.md

 Although many new ConvNet developments appear regularly in this fast moving computer vision field, the basic mechanics of convolutional and pooling layers are still well established elements present in most of the papers listed above.
 That said, there are other architectural advances to keep note of which challenge important components of ConvNet architectures.
-Some promising experimental work has been done to replace the convolutional and pooling layers of a ConvNet with an Recurrent Neural Network (RNN)-based alternative [@VisinReNetRecurrentNeural2015; @VisinReSegRecurrentNeural2015], or even supplement ConvNets with RNNs when applying them to higher dimensional datasets such as 3D point clouds [@Liu3DCNNDQNRNNDeepReinforcement2017] or multi-temporal remote sensing datasets [@MinhDeepRecurrentNeural2017; @IencoLandCoverClassification2017].
+The standard convolution operation in a ConvNet can be factorized into a more efficient depth-wise separable convolution [@SifreRigidMotionScatteringImage2014] that consists of a channel-wise spatial convolution followed by a pointwise convolution.
+This results in a lighter parameter footprint, making it less computationally expensive with only a slight accuracy loss [@HowardMobileNetsEfficientConvolutional2017], and enabling faster model convergence [@CholletXceptionDeepLearning2016].
 Atrous or Dilated Convolutions are another development that allows us to enlarge the field of view of filters for deeper layers while preserving spatial resolution [@ChenDeepLabSemanticImage2016; @ChenRethinkingAtrousConvolution2017; @ZhangProgressivelyDiffusedNetworks2017; @YuDilatedResidualNetworks2017; @ZhangImageSegmentationPyramid2017].

+Some promising experimental work have also been done to replace the convolutional and pooling layers of a ConvNet with an Recurrent Neural Network (RNN)-based alternative [@VisinReNetRecurrentNeural2015; @VisinReSegRecurrentNeural2015], or even supplement ConvNets with RNNs when applying them to higher dimensional datasets such as 3D point clouds [@Liu3DCNNDQNRNNDeepReinforcement2017] or multi-temporal remote sensing datasets [@MinhDeepRecurrentNeural2017; @IencoLandCoverClassification2017].
 Futhermore, we have Capsule Networks (CapsNet) which can preserve detailed spatial position and pose information of objects in an equivariant manner, overcoming the limitations of maxpooling layers that can only handle object invariance [@SabourDynamicRoutingCapsules2017].

+Well trained ConvNets can offer state of the art accuracy in classification tasks, but they have also inspired other interesting applications.
+One such application is the Super-Resolution Convolutional Neural Network (SRCNN) which is a regression method used to increase the resolution of images [@DongImageSuperResolutionUsing2014], a technology that has since been applied to turn coarse resolution climate models to finer resolution ones via statistical downscaling with the addition of additional input channels, allowing us to capture climate patterns at local levels. [@VandalDeepSDGeneratingHigh2017].
+In the art world, the neural representations learned by the intermediate layers of a ConvNet has also been used to tranfer the content and style from one artform to another [@GatysNeuralAlgorithmArtistic2015].

+Given the empirical success of ConvNets, it has started to attract much more critical attention than ever and there is a growing movement to interpret the decision making process of such black box models.
+On one hand, there are valid concerns for needing to improve interpretability arising from the advent of adversarial attacks which can make ConvNets output incorrect predictions a human would not make [@SzegedyIntriguingpropertiesneural2013].
+These adversarial problems are part of the motivation for us to ensure that our proposed research project is end to end reproducible, starting from cryptographically securing the data we input into our ConvNet models.
+On the other hand, having a rich grammar of interpretability starting from building blocks like feature visualization, attribution and dimensionality reduction can help us to derive more meaning from what a ConvNet sees [@OlahBuildingBlocksInterpretability2018], potentially leading to insights that can pave the way for more research avenues into the future.

 # Proposed Research